Sunday, December 29, 2019

 Reasons for their aquatic activities vary.
 Some like the art and architecture associated with the ancient faiths.
 Some like the ceremonial aspects–the liturgies, the veneration of icons, the Eucharist.
 Some like the history that oozes from Catholicism and Orthodoxy, a history that travels through great saints of yesteryear–through Augustine, Ambrose, Chrysostom, and Gregory of Nazianzus–but goes largely forgotten in contemporary evangelicalism.

 The latter, Church history, is the ground on which I became Lutheran and eventually left to become Orthodox.
 I will address that point in a bit, but I certainly respect that Lutherans have a valid claim to hold to at least a substantial volume of the dogmatic proclamations of the pre-schism Church.
 But the notion that people leave any tradition because they are enamored with externals like "ceremonial aspects" or "art and literature" is a common Lutheran trope, and a silly one.
 I know a lot of former Lutherans, most of whom are Eastern Orthodox, some of whom are Roman Catholic.
-Of those, I don't know a single one who would say "our liturgies are prettier" or "I really like the aesthetics of icons (or statutes)" as the reason why they left.
+Of those, I don't know a single one who would say "our liturgies are prettier" or "I really like the aesthetics of icons (or statues)" as the reason why they left.

 Were that my only complaint, I probably wouldn't write this at all.
 But the article goes on to address, or more accurately gloss past, the real reason most of us left -- ecclesiology.